Skip to main content

 var html = XLSX.utils.sheet_to_html(worksheet);

 The sheet_to_html utility function generates HTML code based on the worksheet data.
 Each cell in the worksheet is mapped to a <TD> element.
-Merged cells in the worksheet are serialized by setting colspan and rowspan attributes.
+Merged cells are serialized using the TR and TH colspan and rowspan attributes.

 Examples